qlik-oss/corectl/docs/corectl_eval.md

+---
+title: "corectl eval"
+description: "corectl eval"
+categories: Libraries & Tools
+type: Tools
+tags: qlik-cli
+products: Qlik Cloud, QSEoK
+---
 ## corectl eval

 Evaluate a list of measures and dimensions

 ### Synopsis

 Evaluate a list of measures and dimensions.
-To evaluate a measure for a specific dimension use the <measure> by <dimension> notation.
+To evaluate a measure for a specific dimension use the measure by dimension notation.
 If dimensions are omitted then the eval will be evaluated over all dimensions.

 ```
 corectl eval <measure 1> [<measure 2...>] by <dimension 1> [<dimension 2...] [flags]